The Ultimate Guide to ELK Log Analysis

 Kibana can be deployed on a local server, in the cloud, or as a managed service through Elastic NV or a third-party MSP.

-An Alternative to ELK Stack
+An Alternative to Elastic Logging

 For many organizations struggling to manage the cost and complexities of the ELK stack at scale, ChaosSearch is an emerging alternative.
-With ChaosSearch, customers perform scalable log analytics on AWS S3 or GCS, using the familiar Elasticsearch API for queries, and Kibana for log analytics and visualizations, while reducing costs and improving analytical capabilities.
+With ChaosSearch, customers perform scalable log analytics on AWS S3 or GCS, using the familiar Elasticsearch API for queries, and Kibana for log analytics and visualizations, while reducing ELK stack costs and improving analytical capabilities.

 DevOps teams can ingest log data into Amazon S3, index logs with the patented Chaos Index® technology, explore data with full-text search, execute SQL queries on log data, and build visualizations or dashboards using the familiar Kibana Open Distro interface.